The Jewish Chronicle Is Standing By Its Story About Priti Patel

 But the official UK government account of events was thrown into doubt on Wednesday morning when the Jewish Chronicle published a story alleging that Downing Street had been involved in a cover-up and ordered her to keep certain names off the list.

-"Far from being unaware, Number 10 knew in full about her meeting with Mr Netanyahu, because Ms Patel had discussed it with the Prime Minister in September, prior to the UN General Assembly," claimed Stephen Pollard.
+"Far from being unaware, Number 10 knew in full about her meeting with Mr Netanyahu, because Ms Patel had discussed it with the Prime Minister in September, prior to the UN General Assembly," claimed Pollard.

 "My revelations today mean that there are some serious questions for Number 10 to answer about who knew what, when – including the PM."